Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 a woman washing her cattle in the muddy Mekong waters

-Cham is the name of the Cambodian ethnic minority, mostly following Islam, which indeed concentrates most of the 217,000 individuals around this province.
+Cham is the name of a Cambodian ethnic minority, mostly Muslim, which indeed concentrates most of the 217,000 individuals in this province.

-The area also played a key role during the Khmer Rouge uprise and seizure of power: from here the Cambodian communist launched their assault on Phnom Penh.
+The area also played a key role during the Khmer Rouge uprising and seizure of power: from here, the Cambodian communists launched their assault on Phnom Penh.

 The city was for a long while a stronghold of Pol Pot’s army, and the local Muslim community suffered even more than the rest of the Cambodians, not because of some racial issue but mainly because of the reluctance of the Chams to abandon their traditions and rites.